JetBrains/intellij-sdk-docs/topics/tutorials/framework.md

 See [Code Samples](code_samples.md) on how to set up and run the plugin.

-Extra option for configuring the newly created Demo custom framework should be available in the Project Wizard:
+An extra option for configuring the newly created Demo custom framework should be available in the Project Wizard:

 ![Custom Framework Support](custom_framework.png)